 How does one improve upon perfection?
 Many years ago, there was a game called Tetris in which you were asked to build a wall, only due to an unfortunate bug, every line would just vanish when you were done.
-Canny players soon worked out that this could be bypassed by leaving a single column unfilled, which worked reasonably well until it became obvious that this shoddy workmanship would lead to an incredibly annoying whistling sound when the wind got up, and also eventually resulted in a game over.
+Canny players soon worked out this could be bypassed by leaving a single column unfilled, which worked reasonably well until it became obvious that this shoddy workmanship would lead to an incredibly annoying whistling sound when the wind got up, and also a game over.
 Probably because the game's limited memory could not handle that degree of bricklaying skill.
 They were simpler times.

-Block Alanche takes the interesting concept and brings it into the future with a number of excellent additions, starting with a new three dimensional view.
+Block Alanche takes this interesting concept and brings it into the future with a number of excellent additions, starting with a new three-dimensional view.
 Three dimensions is more than two dimensions, therefore it is better.
 Unlike other forms of 3D, you don't need glasses to enjoy it.
-Where Tetris annoyed by simply giving you a block to use whether or not it was any use, Block Alanche also offers a choice of three to choose from.
+Where Tetris annoyed by simply giving you a block to use whether or not it was any use, Block Alanche offers a choice of three.
 This makes it much easier, as well as adding to the simulation element that was so painfully lacking in the original.
-Would the builder of a real life wall simply be thrown geometric shapes and have to make the best of it?
+Would the builder of a real-life wall simply be thrown geometric shapes and have to make the best of it?
 No!
 They would choose the right block for the right job.

 Other innovations include a lack of Russian folk music, presumably on the grounds that bricks are and should remain silent at all times, though it is possible to both play your own music or simply hum/whistle as you work.
 The nature of the puzzle pieces also presents the distinct possibility that at some point, somebody will mod Minecraft into it.
 This will only extend its life, with the additional benefit that the smaller play area is unlikely to force anyone to waste their lives trying to construct the Starship Enterprise out blocks.
 The Borg Cube remains a possibility.
 As does the TARDIS.

-Provided you have hands, the difficulty starts out extremely easy, however this quickly changes as you progress through the levels, or even faster if you have an accident that causes you to lose your hands.
+Provided you have hands, Disk man starts out extremely easy.
+This quickly changes as you progress through the levels, or even faster if you have an accident that causes you to lose your hands.
 Sadly, there is no option to reconfigure the controls to make them more conducive to playing via precision nose taps on the keyboard, though this does greatly reduce the chances of accidentally poking your 'I'.
 In conclusion, Maniac Mansion, Grim Fandango, Broken Sword and friends can all go home, as can Gone Home, whose services to gaming are no longer required.
 This is the greatest adventure since Bert Higgins: The Man From HELL.
 I have yet to beat the first level.

 You get to choose how you want to play.
 On the good path, that means gathering up crates so that they can be disposed off and your fellow citizens will have no choice but to eat celery and other such rabbit food.
-Alternatively, take a brave stand against the health Nazis by gobbling up all the pizza and beer in sight, bloating up until you can't move any more and therefore win.
-Your prize is diabetes, and the chance to watch the game's lead programmer and creative designer, Govenor Phatt from Monkey Island 2, eat lunch.
+Alternatively, take a brave stand against the health Nazis by gobbling all the pizza and beer in sight, bloating up until you can't move any more and therefore win.
+Your prize is diabetes, and the chance to watch the game's lead programmer and creative designer, Governor Phatt from Monkey Island 2, eat lunch.

 You will not get any of the lunch.
 We advise you not to complain about this.

 Finally, a game that dares put the self-reviewing "Huh?" into "War.
 Huh?
 What is it good for?
 Absolutely nothing."
-Tankbattle understands what games like Arma never will; how to convey the sheer futility of war.
-It does this by placing you, a single tank driver, in a sealed off area where the peaceful world you seek to save (apparently) is never permitted to intrude.
+Tankbattle understands what games like Arma never will—how to convey the sheer futility of war.
+It does this by placing you, a single tank driver, in a sealed-off area where the peaceful world you seek to save (apparently) is never permitted to intrude.
 It is merely you, four walls, and some hostile gun turrets, rather begging the question of a) who thought it was a good idea to place a base here, or b) what the hell the night shift was up to.
 It is not easy to put up huge honking gun turrets.
 Nor indeed, huge metal flippy things straight out of Robot Wars, capable of hurling your tank into oblivion should you be on top of them when they ascend in to the sky like a great big finger raised to God.

 The parable continues.
 What is your purpose?
-You'd think it would be to win the war, but no. The lack of narrative means that any battle that must be fought must be against yourself; internally.
-Every level is another step that you actively choose to take, even knowing that at any moment you could turn your back on the conflict and walk away... or possibly into another, better conflict.
+You'd think it would be to win the war, but no. The lack of narrative means that any battle that must be fought must be against yourself, internally.
+Every level is another step that you actively choose to take, even knowing that at any moment you could turn your back on the conflict and walk away.
+Possibly into another, better conflict.
 Either way, your only goal is a small sigil, representing the patriotism that drives us to answer the call of duty and titanfall alike, before returning to the womb-like origin point to resupply in terms of ammunition and spiritual fortitude and return to the cycle of life and death.

 Eat it, Diablo.
 You may have your army of fans and your expansion packs and your online action and your millions upon millions of dollars.
 But you know what you'll never be?
 A Future Classic, that's what.
 That high honour is taken by this, your predecessor and apparently your better.
 Don't look at me.
 I didn't make the decision, I merely credulously report it, while sitting back and sipping my delicious glass of homeopathic orange squash.

-Lost 'n Maze particularly terrifying is the knowledge that should a monster attack, you're absolutely defenceless.
+What makes Lost 'n Maze particularly terrifying is the knowledge that should a monster attack, you're absolutely defenceless.
 No weapons.
 No armour.
 No health potions.
 True, there aren't actually any monsters, but then there's no such things as ghosts and people are still afraid of those, so that hardly seems a problem.
 This game is also three times as scary and as good as anything with Slender in it, simply by dint of not having Slender in it.